ssl/ezXSS/readme.md

 * Visit /manage/install in your browser and setup a password and email
 * Done!
 That was ez right?

+# Installation with docker-compose
+* Clone the repository and cd into it
+* Rename `.env.example` to `.env` and update set a secure password
+* Update SMTP info in `php/msmtprc`
+* run `docker-compose build && docker-compose up -d`
+* Visit /manage/install in your browser and setup a password and email
+* Done!
+That was ez right?

 Make sure you have Apache with headers, rewrite and curl modules enabled (with a2enmod, apt-get curl+php-curl) and that .htaccess file is correctly uploaded and allowed in vhost config (AllowOverride All).

 ## Demo